MPAS-Dev/compass/docs/developers_guide/landice/test_groups/mismipplus.rst

 ~~~~~~~~~

 The class :py:class:`compass.landice.tests.mismipplus.run_model.RunModel`
-defines a step for running MALI an initial condition downloaded from
+defines a step for running MALI using an initial condition downloaded from
 the shared data server.

 smoke_test
 ----------

 The :py:class:`compass.landice.tests.mismipplus.smoke_test.SmokeTest`
 performs a 5 year run.
-There is a validation step that compares th output
+There is a validation step that compares the output
 file against itself.
 This is to allow the test to be compared against a
 baseline if desired.